collocations.org

 man-made substances not found in nature

-NATURE + VERB
+nature + VERB

-endow (sb with) sth
+endow (sb with) sth, give sb sth, provide (sb with) sth

 Nature had endowed her with exceptional vitality.